zexxon/neo4j-event-console-content-pack/README.md

 Graylog & Neo4j Setup
 ---------------------

 For a quick-start Neo4j can be started as a single instance.
-S

-imply download the Neo4j community edition suitable for your operating system.
+Simply download the Neo4j community edition suitable for your operating system.

 As an example we install and start Neo4j on a Ubuntu system: